Britney and Kevin: Chaotic

 Britney and Kevin: Chaotic is an American reality television series created and directed by Anthony E. Zuiker.
 Starring pop singer Britney Spears and her then-husband Kevin Federline, the five-episode series aired on UPN from May 17 to June 14, 2005.
 The series chronicles the couple's relationship from their courtship, engagement and wedding.

 A majority of the footage was originally shot for Spears' own reality series to document the European leg of the Onyx Hotel Tour in the spring of 2004.
 Spears fell and injured her left knee during the shooting of the music video for "Outrageous", causing the remainder of the tour to be cancelled.

-Britney and Kevin: Chaotic was heavily criticized by critics, who considered the series to be career suicide for Spears.
+Britney and Kevin: Chaotic was heavily panned by critics, who considered the series to be career suicide for Spears.
 Critics noted Spears' excessive narcissism and criticized the themes of the series as being too explicit.
 The DVD release of Britney and Kevin: Chaotic included Spears' first extended play of the same name.